janaheislerwhite/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-Include the date you created this project and README file.
+This project and README file were created on 16 February 2024.

 ### Project Title
-Replace the Project Title
+Jana's Final Project - Git and Github

 ### Description
-Describe what your project is about and what it does
+This project is intended to illustrate what Jana has learned in Git and Github as part of her Udacity Nanodegree in Programming and R.

 ### Files used
-Include the files used
+The files used include R files and data files.

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I have learned a lot through my Udacity Nanodegree in Programming and R.